timhwang21/gitbook/programming/databases/metrics.md

 Strengths:

-- Optimized for this use case
+- Modern solutions are entirely managed

 Weaknesses:

-- $
+- $$$
-- Additional support / maintenance / complexity burden of infrastructure (cross-cloud, etc.)
+- Additional complexity burden of infrastructure (cross-cloud, etc.)

 ## Analytics in Rails

 - Use separate controllers / namespacing instead of having `FooController#metrics` endpoints.
 Analytics logic should be distinct from business logic.
 - Endpoint responses are usually very tailored for specific usecases, so are optimiezd for performance and for specific charts.
 Standardization is of lesser importance.
-- Raw SQL will likely be more flexible and readable.
-ActiveRecord is optimized for application-level stuff (where the builder pattern is more useful).
 - Code data transforms by hand.
 Each result is likely bespoke enough where there isn't a one-size-fits-all formatting / data cleaning function.